Award ZeroThreat wins the 2026 Cybersecurity Excellence Award for Web App Security Read more

 Organizations need to adopt this process to defend their digital assets from the rising threats of cyberattacks.
 It provides the right steps to discover potential weaknesses in your systems, applications, or networks and fix them to avoid cyberattacks.

-In this blog, we will explore more about vulnerability management, its benefits, and various phases of this process.
-Let’s dive into the details.
+In this blog, we will explore more about vulnerability management, its importance, various phases of this process, and best practices.
+With that said, let’s start by understanding what exactly vulnerabilities management means.

 1. What is Vulnerability Management?